Profile: Hamas Palestinian movement

 After Hamas ousted Fatah from Gaza in 2007, Israel tightened its blockade on the territory, and rocket-fire and Israeli counter-raids continued.

 In December that year, Israel launched Operation Cast Lead - a 22-day offensive aimed, Israel said, at halting rocket attacks from Gaza.
 More than 1,300 Palestinians and 13 Israelis were killed.

-Israel cited the same reason for another operation in November 2012 - Pillar of Defence - which began with an air strike that killed Ahmed Jabari, the Qassam Brigades commander.
+Israel cited the same reason for Pillar of Defence in 2012- which began with an air strike that killed Ahmed Jabari, the Qassam Brigades commander.
 Some 170 Palestinians - mostly civilians - and six Israelis died in the eight-day conflict.

 Palestinian sources say Hamas largely tried to maintain calm after the conflict ended, with the Qassam Brigades not joining in the rocket attacks on Israel.